Aller au contenu principal

 Identify your Source Data

-The research team identifies which dataset or part of a dataset they hope to convert.
+The research team identifies which dataset or part of a dataset they hope to transform.
 You will need to work with your technical team to answer:

 • Where is the data stored?